 The City of Fremont is looking for Election Inspectors.
-You must be a resident of Newaygo County and obtain certification.
-The Newaygo County Clerk's Office coordinated State-Certification that entails a 1⁄2 day training session.
+You must be a resident of Newaygo County and obtain certification through the Newaygo County Clerk's Office, coordinated State-Certification, that entails a 1⁄2 day training session.
 Following completion, you will receive an Election Inspector Certificate that will allow you to work any and all elections within Newaygo County within a two-year period.
 Inspector certifications must be renewed every two years, due to changing election laws.
-If you are interested, please contact City Clerk Vicci TerVeer at the Fremont Municipal Offices 231-924-2101.
+On Election Day breakfast, lunch and dinner are provided.
+This is a paid position at \$12.00/hour.
+If you are interested, please contact City Clerk Vicci TerVeer at the

+Fremont Municipal Offices 231-924-2101.